lemming-life/PathFinder/readme.txt

-PathFinder is a folder and file navigator with path text box.
+PathFinder is a folder and file navigator with path/address textbox.

 Author contact:
 email@lemming.life

 Platforms:
 It is designed to work on Mac OS X, but can work with Windows.

+Compilation:
+Use BlitzMax to compile the pathfinder.bmx source file.

 License:
 PathFinder is released under the zlib/libpng license.